nicklockwood/layout/README.md

 *Q. When I launched my app, Layout asked me to select a source file and I chose the wrong one, now my app crashes on launch.
 What do I do?

-> If the app is red-boxing but still runs, you can reset it with Cmd-Alt-R. If it's actually crashing, the best option is to delete the app from the Simulator, then re-install.
+> If the app displays a Red Box, you can reset it with Cmd-Alt-R. If it's actually crashing, the best option is to delete the app from the Simulator then re-install it.